jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 Let's explore here in more detail the quantum threat to classical cryptographic systems and the well-known algorithm that poses a significant risk to their security - Shor's algorithm.
 Understanding the implications of quantum attacks on widely-used encryption schemes like RSA, ECC and others will highlight the need to move to quantum-resistant cryptographic solutions.
 Knowing how long the data has to be protected and guessing a date for potential availability of reliable quantum computers, the urgency for action is revealed.
 But let's go step by step.

+Let's move trough...
+- Quantum Threat to Classical Cryptographic Systems
+- Introducing Shor's Algorithm
+- Shor's Algorithm for Factoring
+- Shor's Algorithm for Discrete Logarithms
+- Impact of Quantum Attacks on RSA and ECC
+- Harvest Now, Decrypt Later - HNDL
+- What about symmmetric key protocols and hash?
+- Conclusion

 ## Quantum Threat to Classical Cryptographic Systems

 Define the quantum threat as the potential of quantum computers to break classical cryptographic schemes efficiently.